CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

  Let's see another *implicit cast*, this time one a little bit more interesting.

  The [`linear`](https://carto.com/developers/carto-vl/reference/#cartoexpressionslinear) function has another *implicit cast*.
 When linear is called with only one parameter it will transform things like `linear($population_density)` to things like `linear($population_density, globalMin($population_density), globalMax($population_density))`.
-This is what sets the context of the lowest and highest population densities for `ramp`.
+The second and third parameter of `linear` is what sets the context of the lowest and highest population densities for `ramp`.

- Sometimes, the data has [outliers](https://en.wikipedia.org/wiki/Outlier) (features with data that is very far away from the norm).
-In these cases, we may want to ignore them when computing the `ramp`.
+ Sometimes, the data has [outliers](https://en.wikipedia.org/wiki/Outlier): features with data that is very far away from the norm.
+In these cases, we may want to ignore them when computing the ramp.
 This can be easily done by manually setting the second and third parameters of linear to the minimum and maximum values of the data range we are interested.

+Let's see an example with *implicit casts* and explicit linear range.

 <div class="example-map">
     <iframe
         id="population-density-basic"
         src="/developers/carto-vl/examples/maps/guides/ramp/population-density-basic.html"
         width="100%"
-        height="500"
+        height="1000"
         frameBorder="0">
     </iframe>
 </div>

 #### Classifying numerical properties

  Usage of [`linear`](https://carto.com/developers/carto-vl/reference/#cartoexpressionslinear) reduces the loss of precision compared to the usage of classifiers.
 However, correctly classified data makes easier to detect patterns and improve the perception of the data, since it is difficult to perceive small differences in color or size, which can arise when using [`linear`](https://carto.com/developers/carto-vl/reference/#cartoexpressionslinear).